Hairball Control Cat Food - How To Tenaciously Ward Off Your Cat’s Hairball Blues For Good!

 Have you ever wondered what goes into the body of your cat when it licks itself while grooming?
 Gross as it may sound, a collection of yucky dead hair and digestive juices known as a cat hairball is formed inside.
 Contrary to popular belief, a cat coughing out hairballs is a natural way for a cat to rid herself of hair that gets stuck in her stomach.
 Hairballs are also the product of a cat’s good cleaning habit.
 However, a large clump of ingested hair can block its intestinal tract and pose a deadly threat.

 So, what is the best hairball remedy for your cat’s hairball woes?
 This situation calls for the right diet and nutritional needs.
-For example, a diet rich in fiber such as hairball control cat foods, canned pumpkin, or small bits of fruits and veggies such as apples, carrots, or sweet potatoes.
+For example, a diet rich in fiber such as hairball control cat foods, pumpkin, or small bits of fruits and veggies such as apples, carrots, or sweet potatoes.

 How do you know if your cat has a hairball blockage?